niiyebuah/Arkesel-NSS/README.md

 # Arkesel-NSS
 Arkesel National Service Training.
-(LARAVEL)

-This branch contains code for a to do list app and an API
+Comprised of three other branches PHP, LARAVEL AND FLUTTER.